Why Does My Family Blame Me for Everything?

 "Everything was fine until you got upset."

-Over time, being blamed repeatedly can become deeply painful.
+Over time, being blamed repeatedly can become deeply painful and confusing.

 Many people begin to question themselves: